domfarolino/material-message-board/README.md

 # material-message-board

 ## [Demo Me!](https://material-message-board.herokuapp.com)
+By the way: if you get internal server errors trying to login its godaddy's fault

 This is a basic flask application that utilizes the features listed below to make an OAuth public message board.